 2005 - Electronics operating margin increased \$41 million, or 6 percent, in 2005 as compared with 2004.
 The increase includes net performance improvements totaling \$19 million primarily from Homeland Security programs.
 Volume changes contributed \$23 million to the 2005 operating margin increase, primarily driven by higher sales volume in infrared countermeasure programs and bio-detection and vehicle intercommunications systems.
-Operating margin for 2005 also included a \$65 million pre-tax charge for the F-16 Block 60 fixed-price development combat avionics program.
-Operating margin for 2004 included a \$60 million pre-tax charge for F-16 Block 60 and a \$52 million pre-tax charge for the Wedgetail program.
+Operating margin for 2005 also included a \$65 million pre-tax charge for the F-16 Block 60 ends a \$52 million pre-tax charge for the Wedgetail program.
 The F-16 Block 60 charge reflected a higher estimate of costs to complete the Falcon Edge electronic warfare suite, including the results of qualification testing and the impact of delays in supplies of integrated microelectronic assemblies.
-The Wedgetail charge reflected increased projected costs due to analysis of technical issues following systems engineering modeling and qualification testing for the MESA program.
+The Wedgetail charge reflected costs due to analysis of technical issues following systems engineering modeling and qualification testing for the MESA program.